intel/opencl-intercept-layer/docs/capture_single_kernels.md

 * Does not work with OpenCL pipes
 * Untested for OOO queues
-* Sub buffers are not dealt with explictly, this may affect the results for both debugging and performance
+* Sub buffers are not dealt with explicitly, this may affect the results for both debugging and performance
 * The capture and validate script doesn't work with GUI apps

 ## Advice